EcmaTC53/spec/docs/Hardware Components/sensors/Accelerometer-Gyroscope-InvenSense-MPU9250.md

 ### Properties of Sample Object
-`MPU9250` implements an `Accelerometer` sample object to include the following properties.
+Samples returned from `MPU9250` instances include the the `accelerometer` and `gyroscope` objects defined, respectively, in the `Accelerometer` and `Gyroscope` Sensor Classes.

+#### Inherited Properties from `Accelerometer` and `Gyroscope`

 | Property | Description |
 | :---: | :--- |
-| `x` | A number representing the acceleration along the X-axis in m/s²
+| `accelerometer.x` | A number that represents the sampled acceleration along the x axis in meters per second squared.
-| `y` | A number representing the acceleration along the Y-axis in m/s²
+| `accelerometer.y` | A number that represents the sampled acceleration along the y axis in meters per second squared.
-| `z` | A number representing the acceleration along the Z-axis in m/s²
+| `accelerometer.z` | A number that represents the sampled acceleration along the z axis in meters per second squared.
-| `gyroX` | A number representing the rotation along the X-axis in º/s
+| `gyroscope.x` | A number that represents the sampled angular velocity around the x axis in radian per second.
-| `gyroY` | A number representing the rotation along the Y-axis in º/s
+| `gyroscope.y` | A number that represents the sampled angular velocity around the y axis in radian per second.
-| `gyroZ` | A number representing the rotation along the Z-axis in º/s
+| `gyroscope.z` | A number that represents the sampled angular velocity around the z axis in radian per second.

 ### Copyright notice

-© 2021 Moddable Tech, Inc.
+© 2021-2022 Moddable Tech, Inc.